 Fatal error: Call to undefined function function_name()…

-• Make sure the relevant plugin/theme is installed and active.
+- Make sure the plugin or theme that provides the function is installed and active.

-• Verify your server’s PHP version supports that function.
+- Confirm your server’s PHP version actually supports it.

-• If it’s a core WordPress function, repair or replace core files.
+- If it is a core WordPress function, repair or replace your core files.

 Fatal error: Cannot redeclare function function_name()…